We are an interdiscplinary team of health professionals and are proud to offer patient and family-centred care to our patients living with CF.

 - Dr. Bradley Quon, MD, MSc, MBA, FRCPC

 Dr. Quon is a CF physician and researcher.
 He received his medical degree at McGill University and completed both Internal Medicine and Respirology training at the University of British Columbia.
 Following completion of his clinical training, he undertook two years of clinical research training in CF at the University of Washington.

 In collaboration with the CF team, Dr. Quon is committed to optimizing the health and quality of life of individuals with CF. To help achieve this goal, he has a mandate to ensure investigator-led research studies and clinical trials are seamlessly integrated into the clinic with the hope that discoveries will directly translate into improved patient care.
 His research focuses on three main themes: 1) Translational Research: to discover a simple blood test that reflects lung disease activity to aid in diagnosing pulmonary exacerbations; 2) Clinical Epidemiology Research: to better characterize chronic medical issues (such as diabetes and kidney disease) specific to the adult CF population so that efforts can be made to reduce their burden; and 3) Quality Improvement Research: to integrate quality improvement practices in the CF clinic to improve disease monitoring, treatment adherence, and health outcomes.

-- Dr. Jodi Goodwin
+- Dr. Jodi Goodwin, MD FRCPC

 - Dr. Carlos Nunez, CF Psychiatrist